Hariparashanthreddy/hari123/README.md

 salary of employee

+account and admin.cpp

 **DAY-4**

 D-4 area of circle using pointer

 D-4 integers using array using pointer

+D-4 area of circle.cpp

+D-4 sum integer in array.cpp

 This programs is done in DevC++.